projectcalico/calico/master/getting-started/kubernetes/installation/vagrant/index.md

 ---
-title: Deploying Calico and Kubernetes on CoreOS using Vagrant and VirtualBox
+title: Deploying Calico and Kubernetes on Container Linux by CoreOS using Vagrant and VirtualBox
 ---

 These instructions allow you to set up a Kubernetes cluster with Calico networking using Vagrant and the [Calico CNI plugin][cni-plugin].
 This guide does not setup TLS between Kubernetes components.